emberjs/group-helper/README.md

   {{/group}}
 ```

-The whole `group` block will be rerendered upon a change to the `people` array or any property within it.
+The whole `group` block will be rerendered upon addition/removal of elements in the `people` array or any properties output within the `each` block.

 ```handlebars
   {{#group}}